 After indulging in one of his favourite pursuits - polo - over the weekend, there was an altogether more formal event on Prince William's agenda on Monday.
-In a historic ceremony the second-in-line to the throne was appointed the 1,000th Royal Knight of the Garter - the most senior British order of chivalry - by his grandmother the Queen.
+In a historic ceremony the second-in-line to the throne was appointed the 1,000th ever Royal Knight of the Garter - the most senior British order of chivalry - by his grandmother the Queen.

 The honour is traditionally given to those who have held public office, have contributed to national life or who have served the Queen personally.
 William has become one of the order's Royal Knight Companions, which recognises his seniority within the royal family.